planariangames/eldritchgambit/Eldritch_Gambit_SRD_Magic.md

 vs. WP, with Success applying the Template to a willing target and a Critical to an unwilling one. *\[Range 0, Lasting\] Check <span class="smallcaps">Cha</span> vs. WP to replace Template.*
+- **Patch:** fills and bolsters a grievous injury, negating its effect temporarily.
+This works on anything that can Stagger, even undead and constructs. *\[Range 0, Lasting\] Negate Stagger while active.*
 - **Phase:** walk through solid objects and even people.
 This is a Move Action that automatically passes obstacles and walls but cannot end in a Zone filled with solid matter.
 It does not protect the caster from